xinRan1/fast-food_popularity_in_california/README.md

 There are three modes in the main script: remote is to get full versions of all four datasets; grade is to get short versions of four datasets; local is to get datasets from the disk.

+Before codes' excecution, users need to get a personal key from Yelp Fusion API, and fill the key in Yelp_Fusion_API_crawler.py